 In fact, this was an idea conceived by one of my team members, Brent Kokonya, which we later adopted.
 My life as an Artist has contributed immensely in coming up with this concept, Art Therapy.
 It is being applied in some parts of the world like Europe and parts of West Africa to help people manage stress.

 Motivation: There has been a rise of young people committing suicide in schools, especially University students in Kenya.
-This is normally due to depression and low self-esteem of oneself.
+This is normally due to depression and low self-esteem.
 This was the motivation behind the idea of creating a safe space for expressing oneself freely without feeling judged.

-A place where people facing mental health disorder such as depression, anxiety, and suicidal thoughts would find peace through Art, by the creation of Art, coloring, sculpturing, and photography.
-This eventually makes them more productive, happy and purpose oriented.
+A place where people facing mental health disorders such as depression, anxiety, and suicidal thoughts would find peace through Art, by the creation of Art, coloring, sculpturing, and photography.
+This eventually makes them more productive, happy, and purpose-oriented.

 There is a lot of stigma surrounding mental health issues like suicide, depression, anxiety, personality disorders.
 What was the initial response to you getting involved in mental health from your family, friends, and schoolmates?

 Yes, I totally agree that stigma exists in this area.
 At first, it was really scary talking about Mental Health Disorders, but by God’s grace, the response has been encouraging.
 My family supports the concept in many ways of which I’m grateful for, not forgetting my team members, Alex Ngamau, Clive Lupao, Brent Kokonya, and Mwaniki Nyagah, who have been helping out in bringing Afyakili to where it is now.
 My schoolmates have also supported the concept to date where some have taken up the role of advocating for Mental Hygiene among themselves.